alexsandercaac/DDPG-Tensorflow/README.md

 This repository provides an updated version of the DDPG implementation published in the official keras [website](https://keras.io/examples/rl/ddpg_pendulum/) that works with the new [Gymnasium](https://gymnasium.farama.org/content/gym_compatibility/) API (formerly known as `gym`).

-The notebook is also adapted into a python module for use in integrated pipelines.
+An extended implementation of the DDPG algorithm is also provided as a python module.

 Project Organization
 -----------